lkrms/pretty-php/docs/Rules.md

 exponent every 3 digits, to hexadecimal values with more than 5 digits every 4 digits, and to binary values every 4 digits.

+### `SimplifyStrings`

+Strings other than nowdocs are normalised as follows:

+Single- and double-quoted strings are replaced with the most readable and economical syntax.
+Single-quoted strings are preferred unless escaping is required or the double-quoted equivalent is shorter.

+Backslash escapes are added in contexts where they improve safety, consistency and readability, otherwise they are removed if possible.

+Aside from leading and continuation bytes in valid UTF-8 strings, control characters and non-ASCII characters are backslash-escaped using hexadecimal notation with lowercase digits.
+Invisible characters that don't belong to a recognised Unicode sequence are backslash-escaped using Unicode notation with uppercase digits.

 ### `IndexSpacing`

 Leading and trailing spaces are added to tokens in the `AddSpace`,